siddharthreddi/CoWin-Termux/README.md

 #  CoWIN Auto Booking Slot

-Auto Book when there is a vaccine slot available at your location, by running a script on your phone.
+Auto Slot Booking when there is a vaccine slot available at your location, by running a script on your phone.

   ## Getting Started